Lamport Hall

 All full-price tickets are annual passes valid for 12 months from the date of purchase (excluding special events).
 Prices are as follows:

-For group visits, arrangements can be made for guided tours and refreshments, with a minimum charge applicable.
+For group visits, arrangements can be made for Mondays, Tuesdays, and Fridays during the open season.
+A minimum charge applies.

 Historic Houses members visit for free but must pre-book a place using the online ticket booking form.